Etoshine 60 Tablet

 • Regularly monitor your blood pressure while taking this medicine, particularly in the first two weeks after starting treatment.

-• Inform your doctor if you have a history of stomach ulcers, heart diseases, high blood pressure, and liver or kidney disease.
+• Inform your doctor if you have a history of stomach ulcers, heart diseases, high blood pressure, or liver or kidney disease.

 • During long-term treatment, your doctor may want to take regular blood tests to monitor your liver function.